raspberrypilearning/next-customer-please/en/step_4.md

 --- collapse ---

 ---
-title: The words in the say blocks don't have a space between them.
+title: The words in the say blocks merge together.
 ---

 When you use a `join`{:class="block3operators"} block to join two pieces together you need to add a space at the end of your first piece of text or at the beginning of your second piece of text.